-- Instead of needing to purchase special replacement batteries, this model uses rechargeable batteries in the collar.
+- Instead of needing to purchase special replacement batteries, this model uses a rechargeable battery in the collar.

 - Fully charges in less than three hours for up to three weeks of use.

-- The Stay and Play wireless fence technology only allow you to create a circular-shaped boundary.
+- The Stay and Play dog fence technology only allows you to create a circular-shaped boundary.
 Depending on your property, this might not be ideal.

 - You can travel with this system, but you will always need to have the transmitter plugged in in the center of your pet’s safe zone.

-Let’s talk about another product of wireless dog fence from PetSafe now.
+Let’s talk about another product, a wireless dog fence from PetSafe now.
 Instead of using GPS, this PetSafe wireless dog fence uses a transmitter that creates an adjustable circular boundary around it.

 So basically, you plug in the transmitter and adjust the dial to increase or decrease the circle size of your pet’s play zone.

-This wireless fence has a maximum size of a 1/2 acre.
+This containment setup has a maximum size of a 1/2 acre.
 It comes with a waterproof wireless dog collar that uses 5 different levels of correction (or sound-only mode) to keep your dog within the boundary.

-While creators of wireless fence options seem to avoid the term, this is definitely a shock collar.
+While creators of wireless dog fences seem to avoid the term, this is definitely a shock collar.
 Some pet owners dislike this kind of correction.

 - The waterproof collar is adjustable for neck sizes from 6-28 inches.

-- Comes with 50 training flags to help your dog see where the wireless fence is during training.
+- Comes with 50 training flags to help your dog see where the virtual fence is during training.